The Representation Theory of 2-Sylow Subgroups of the Symmetric Group: Preliminaries and Notation

-The enumeration of characters of $H_k$ uses Clifford theory, and we refer the reader to \cite{clifford} for details of the methods used here.
-The irreducible characters of $H_k$ can be found by inducing irreducible representations of the normal subgroup $H_{k-1} \times H_{k-1}$.
-The irreducible representations of this subgroup in turn are tensor products of two irreducible representations of $H_{k-1}$.
+The enumeration of characters of Sylow 2-subgroups is a particular instance of characters of wreath products; we refer the reader to \cite{MR1503352} and \cite{MR409621} for details on the methods used.
+According to \cite{MR1503352}, all irreducible representatives of $H_k$ are obtained as constituents in the induction of irreducible representations from the normal subgroup $H_{k-1} \times H_{k-1}$ to $H_k$.
+The irreducible representations of $H_{k-1} \times H_{k-1}$ are tensor products of two irreducible representations of $H_{k-1}$.

 Let $\phi_1$ and $\phi_2$ be irreducible representations of $H_{k-1}$.
 If $\phi_2$ is not isomorphic to $\phi_1$, then $\Ind_{H_{k-1} \times H_{k-1}}^{H_k}(\phi_1 \otimes \phi_2)$ is an irreducible representation of $H_k$.
 We denote it $\Ind(\phi_1,\phi_2)$.
-The character values for $\Ind(\phi_1,\phi_2)$ are obtained by \cite[Chapter 5, Pg 64]{isaacs}:
+The character values for $\Ind(\phi_1,\phi_2)$ are obtained by \cite[Chapter 5, Pg 64]{MR1280461}: